paulwebgit/test-web/README.md

-This is Readme to test Git and GitHub.
-Update the content
-Update Content2
+This repository is for the reusefull source code
+HTML tags
+JavaScript
+jQuery
+XML
+PHP
+CSS